nedwors/navigator/README.md

 navitems()
 ```
-Both these return a `LazyCollection` of the menu `Items`.
+Both these return a `Collection` of the menu `Items`.
 If you need access to a specific menu, this can be passed as an argument:
 ```php
 Nav::items('admin')